ramin-seyghaly/Banner/README.md

 # Banner
+How to
 To get a Git project into your build:

-# Step 1.
+Step 1.
 Add the JitPack repository to your build file

 Add it in your root build.gradle at the end of repositories:

 	allprojects {